Clint Stickdorn

-Clint J. Stickdorn (born April 30, 1982) is an American former professional football offensive tackle who played one season with the Detroit Lions of the National Football League (NFL).
-He played college football at Cincinnati.
+Clint J. Stickdorn (born April 30, 1982) is an American former professional football player who was an offensive tackle for one season with the Detroit Lions of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats.
 He was also a member of the Cleveland Browns, Indianapolis Colts, Amsterdam Admirals and BC Lions.

 Early life and college

 Stickdorn played high school football at Liberty Union High School in Baltimore, Ohio.
 He also played basketball in high school.
 In February 2000, he signed his National Letter of Intent with the Cincinnati Bearcats of the University of Cincinnati.
 He was recruited to Cincinnati to play tight end but ending up playing offensive tackle.

 He was a four-year letterman for the Bearcats from 2001 to 2004.
 He was redshirted in 2000.
 He was a two-year starter at right tackle from 2003 to 2004, starting 8 games in 2003 and all 12 games in 2004.
 He earned Third-team All-Conference USA honors his senior year in 2004.
 He was also a 2004 winner of the Jim Kelly Award, which is "given annually to a student-athlete on offense and defense who best represent the ideals of former UC letterwinner, administrator and coach Jim Kelly, Sr".
 Stickdorn majored in marketing at Cincinnati.
 In December 2009, BearcatReport.com named Stickdorn Second-team on their Cincinnati All-Decade Team.